Last udated November 16, 2013.

+If your site is not crawled properly or if its pages aren't indexed, you will be unfndable on Google.
 An insufficient Google crawl rate and incomplete indexation are the scourge of many websites, especially those large and new.
 In this forum and others, many members report indexation issues and ask how to solve them.
 The same is the case with SEO clients.
-My advice here is focused on Google, but the same general principles apply to crawling and indexation by Bing and Yahoo! as well.
+My advice here is focused on Google, but the same or very similar general principles apply to crawling and indexation by Bing and Yahoo! as well.

 First of all, Google indexation is hard to measure for a large site.
 There can be false alarms having to do with people using Google's site: operator, supposed to report the site's indexation count.
 It works well for small sites but is wildly unreliable for large ones and tends to severely underreport the count.
 Webmaster Tools is better for this, but possibly also unreliable.
 If your site is enormous, there is simply no certain way of knowing how many pages Google has indexed.
 For additional helpful data, check Google Analytics to see the total number of pages that have received visits.
 I also recommend that you manually run cache: checks of all your most important pages and of various random secondary pages to get a further idea of how your site is doing on the indexation front.